The best new iOS and Android apps to download in March 2020

 Looking for some new apps to put on your smartphone?
 We’ve got you covered.

 With so many apps being added to things like the Google Play Store and Apple’s App Store each month, it’s hard to keep track of what will actually help you be more productive.
-Don’t worry, as the KnowTechie team has been hard at work curating the latest apps to find the gems that we think you should be installing.
+Don’t worry, as the KnowTechie team has been hard at work curating the latest apps to find the gems we think you should be installing.

 That could be anything from a handy to-do list and apps that unlock more of your camera’s potential, to apps to help make sense of all the news in your feeds.
 Without further ado, here’s the cream of the crop from March.